open-contracting/standard/docs/schema/reference.md

 It can contain details of a forthcoming process to receive and evaluate proposals to supply these goods, services or works and can also be used to record details of a completed tender stage, including details of bids received.

-The `tender` section is defined as:
+The `tender` object is defined as:

 ```{field-description} ../../build/current_lang/release-schema.json /definitions/Tender
 ```